-- Archbishop Emeritus Desmond M. Tutu
+- the late Archbishop Desmond M. Tutu

 At a time when Islamaphobia has gripped many Western Christians, Paul-Gordon shows what Christians and Muslims have often been, and can today still be: in a ‘clasp’ rather than a ‘clash’ of civilizations.
 Never has a book like this been more timely, or more necessary.

 - William Dalrymple, historian & author (The Last Mughal, Return of a King and The Anarchy)